 Fairies, fairies everywhere!
 I painted the wall in two colors of pink, free handing the hills.
 Stencils were used to paint the fairies, flowers, clouds, mushrooms, etc. It was great for that stage of my daughter’s life.
 She had the pink fairy room for about 4 years and was ready for a change.

-Another Before (sorry about the picture quality…turns out I didn’t take many pictures of the fairy room!):
+(sorry about the picture quality…turns out I didn’t take many pictures of the fairy room!):

-Now for the Tween bedroom makeover After:
+The Tween bedroom makeover After:

 As I mentioned, we were done with pink.
 She selected the color Open Air by Sherwin Williams.
 It’s a very soft and peaceful color.